bondaren/nuclei_segm_fixed/README.md

 ```bash
 plantseg --gui
 ```
-choose file to segment, set hyperparameters and run the segmentation :rocket:
+choose a file to segment (you can load tif files as well :beer:, not only H5), set hyperparameters and run the segmentation :rocket:

 For more info and troubleshooting see [PlantSeg documentation](https://github.com/hci-unihd/plant-seg).